 For more information visit:

-Provincial assessments are written at the end of each semester (January or June).
+Provincial assessments are written throughout the school year.
 A missed examination, or if a student is required to rewrite an examination, can be written in October, November, April or May and are only available to be written online.
 Please contact the MBS front office to register for a rewrite/missed exam.
 The schedule for provincial examinations can be found here: add link

-Your statement of examination results and transcript of grades will be available to you on the Ministry of Education website as early as July 30, 2018.
+Your statement of examination results and transcript of grades will be available to you on the Ministry of Education website as early as the end of July.
 You may collect your Dogwood Certificate at the school once you have received your transcript of grades that are mailed out by the Ministry and once the school office is open.
 The Ministry website address is www.studenttranscripts.gov.bc.ca To access this website and acquire your marks you will need to register for a Basic BCeID.
 You will need your Ministry PEN number to view your marks.
 If you cannot remember your PEN number, look on your report card.